markdom/specification/1.0/markdom.md

 This event represents the continuation of a sequence of [*Markdom list items*].

-Calling this method must be must be followed by a call to `onListItemBegin`.
+Calling this method must be followed by a call to `onListItemBegin`.

 ###### `onOrderedListBlockBegin` {#api-handler-handler-onorderedlistblockbegin}